swiss-ai-center/a-guide-to-mlops/presentation/README.md

 **Make sure you can build the model at all times**

-> I tried to run your code on my machine but it doesn’t work… Are you sure it runs on yours?
+> I tried to build the model on my machine but it doesn’t work...
+Are you sure it builds on yours?

 ---